Inexpensive Homemade Holiday Gift Ideas for the Tight Budget

 Useful Simple Solutions

-Make your favorite homemade cookie mix and pack in mason jars, seal, and attach recipe.
+Make your favorite homemade cookie mix and pack in mason jars, seal, and attach the recipe.
 I think this would be great for teachers and friends who drop by unexpected with a gift.

 Debra C.